Marked by Pieter Adriaensz Kocks, Proprietor, Greek A factory (active 1701–1703)

 Art of the Netherlands in the 17th Century Gallery (Gallery 242)

-Plate with both high and low-fired polychrome blue, red, green, and yellow decoration depicting a mix of Japanese Imari style and Chinese motifs, such as the peony branches behind the clouds and to the right of a tall woman holding large flowers behind a three-sided enclosure in a garden with a dansing child and a winged phoenix (symbol of the Empress of China).
+Plate with both high and low-fired polychrome blue, red, turquoise, and yellow decoration depicting a mix of Japanese Imari style and Chinese motifs, such as the peony branches behind the clouds and to the right of a tall woman holding large flowers behind a three-sided enclosure in a garden with a dansing child and a winged phoenix (symbol of the Empress of China).

 Paper label: "Collection G. Ephis / DELFT 047"